Estimating Equilibrium Climate Sensitivity

 dsets_ = dask.compute(dict(dsets))[0]

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/coding/times.py:832: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/coding/times.py:992: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

 dtype = _decode_cf_datetime_dtype(data, units, calendar, self.use_cftime)

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/coding/times.py:832: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/core/indexing.py:526: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

 dtype = _decode_cf_datetime_dtype(data, units, calendar, self.use_cftime)

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/core/indexing.py:560: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/core/indexing.py:526: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/coding/times.py:832: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/coding/times.py:992: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

 dtype = _decode_cf_datetime_dtype(data, units, calendar, self.use_cftime)

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/core/indexing.py:560: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/core/indexing.py:526: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/coding/times.py:832: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/coding/times.py:992: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

 dtype = _decode_cf_datetime_dtype(data, units, calendar, self.use_cftime)

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/coding/times.py:832: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/core/indexing.py:526: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

 dtype = _decode_cf_datetime_dtype(data, units, calendar, self.use_cftime)

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/coding/times.py:832: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/core/indexing.py:526: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

 dtype = _decode_cf_datetime_dtype(data, units, calendar, self.use_cftime)

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/core/indexing.py:560: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/core/indexing.py:526: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/coding/times.py:832: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/coding/times.py:992: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

 dtype = _decode_cf_datetime_dtype(data, units, calendar, self.use_cftime)

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/coding/times.py:832: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/core/indexing.py:526: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

 dtype = _decode_cf_datetime_dtype(data, units, calendar, self.use_cftime)

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/core/indexing.py:560: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/coding/times.py:992: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

 dtype = _decode_cf_datetime_dtype(data, units, calendar, self.use_cftime)

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/coding/times.py:832: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/core/indexing.py:526: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

 dtype = _decode_cf_datetime_dtype(data, units, calendar, self.use_cftime)

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/core/indexing.py:560: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/core/indexing.py:526: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/coding/times.py:832: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/core/indexing.py:526: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

 dtype = _decode_cf_datetime_dtype(data, units, calendar, self.use_cftime)

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/core/indexing.py:560: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/core/indexing.py:526: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/coding/times.py:832: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/coding/times.py:992: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

 dtype = _decode_cf_datetime_dtype(data, units, calendar, self.use_cftime)

-/srv/conda/envs/notebook/lib/python3.10/site-packages/xarray/core/indexing.py:560: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range
+/home/runner/miniconda3/envs/cookbook-dev/lib/python3.10/site-packages/xarray/core/indexing.py:526: SerializationWarning: Unable to decode time axis into full numpy.datetime64 objects, continuing using cftime.datetime objects instead, reason: dates out of range

 Reduce Data via Global Mean

 We don’t want to load all of the raw model data into memory right away.
 Instead, we want to reduce the data by taking the global mean.
-We need to remember to weight this global mean by a factor proportional to cos(lat).
+We need to remember to weight this global mean by a factor proportional to cos(lat)

 def get_lat_name(ds):